Boran99/Boran-Chen-Fall25/README.md

 Add the fireworks effect when user finish a tag (current debuging it) add the delete tag function(it's in)
 Use java to handle more function

+Nov 6 update

+add the fire work, finishing debug change firework effect to css, It finally work

+Future plans:
+Trying to make this page layout more resonable